NasDem Party: Party platform

-Cadre Training Facility
+Cadre training

-Unlike most political parties in Indonesia which relied on informal training programs for the cadre specialized education and training, Nasdem Party owned its own formalized, advanced and specialized cadre education and training facility named Akademi Bela Negara Nasional Demokrat (English: National Defense Academy of National Democrats), or colloquially called ABN Nasdem.
-ABN Nasdem is political corporate university, the only kind in Indonesia.
-ABN Nasdem institution and courses modelled after Indonesia primary national leadership education and training facility, National Resilience Institute (Indonesian: Lembaga Ketahanan Nasional).
+Unlike most political parties in Indonesia which relied on informal training programs for the cadre specialized education and training, the NasDem Party owned its own formalized, advanced and specialized cadre education and training facility named Akademi Bela Negara Nasional Demokrat (English: National Defense Academy of National Democrats), or colloquially called ABN NasDem.
+ABN NasDem is a political corporate university, and it was the only kind in Indonesia.
+ABN NasDem institution and courses modeled after Indonesia primary national leadership education and training facility, National Resilience Institute (Indonesian: Lembaga Ketahanan Nasional).
 The academy founded by Surya Paloh and IGK Manila.
 The academy was inaugurated by Joko Widodo on 16 July 2017.
 The training materials were condensed into 48 credits for 4 months.
 It does not issue any degree.

+Following NasDem move, several Indonesian parties formalized their political cadre training programs into functioning political corporate university.
+As in 2023, several political corporate universities have been established: PDIP Party School (PDIP), Gerindra Party Cadre School (Gerindra), Demokrat Academy (Demokrat), and Golkar Institute (Golkar).

+Chairpersons

+Controversy

+On 17 May 2023, the Secretary General of the NasDem Party, Johnny G. Plate was named a suspect in the corruption case of the 4G BTS Infrastructure project in frontier, outermost, and disadvantaged areas (Indonesian: Daerah 3T: Terdepan, Terluar, Tertinggal) which was estimated to result in state losses of more than IDR 8 trillion.

+In August 2025, two members of the DPR RI from the Nasdem Party, Ahmad Sahroni and Nafa Urbach, sparked controversy during the large protests against the contentious allowance for DPR members.
+Sahroni faced backlash for labelling those who wished to disband the DPR as "orang tolol sedunia" (the world's stupidest people), while Urbach drew criticism for complaining about the traffic congestion she encountered on her way to the DPR building.
+Both later issued apologies; Sahroni, who is currently in Singapore, refused to return to Indonesia for his own safety.
+On 30 August, enraged crowds vandalised and looted Sahroni's home.
+The following day, in response to public outrage, the Nasdem Party dismissed both Sahroni and Urbach from their positions in the DPR RI.